VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Dividend.com and Google Trends both support?
+How much do Dividend.com and Google Trends cost?

-Dividend.com differentiates itself with Dividend Stock Screener with filters for sector, industry, market cap, DARS™ score, annual dividend, ex-date, and payout frequency., Ex-Dividend Date calendars for stocks, ADRs, preferreds, ETFs, and institutional-share mutual funds., and DARS™ rating system evaluates dividend stocks on five criteria; full breakdowns are available to Premium members., whereas Google Trends stands out for Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., Discover related topics and rising queries to spot shifts in attention., and Filter by region, timeframe, category, and Google property (Web, News, Images, Shopping, YouTube)..
+Choose Dividend.com if you need Dividend Stock Screener with filters for sector, industry, market cap, DARS™ score, annual dividend, ex-date, and payout frequency., and Ex-Dividend Date calendars for stocks, ADRs, preferreds, ETFs, and institutional-share mutual funds..
+Go with Google Trends if Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., and Discover related topics and rising queries to spot shifts in attention. better fits how you invest.

 Curation & Accuracy